Lucretia/ghdl_whiz/README.md

 ## Vaporview

 This is a good extension, but I've not been able to find out how to separate out the array of bits as separate signals in the view.

+For T16, `DataWidth` will not be a visible data point for display like with ModelSim in the video.